Logistics giant UPS leads the way.

 One shining star is U.S.-based logistics giant UPS, which not only has its Latin American operations headed up by a woman, but also the country operations in five other countries in the region, including Brazil, Latin America’s largest economy.

-“The transportation industry in Latin America, much like anywhere else around the world, is not often seen as a sector which cultivates careers of female executives, but
+“The transportation industry in Latin America, much like anywhere else around the world, is not often seen as a sector which cultivates careers of female executives, but UPS has proven to be the exception,” says Romaine Seguin, president of the Americas division of UPS.

 In addition to Seguin, who oversees UPS’ Latin America business from Miami, the logistics company can boast the following roster of key female executives: